sl0/opti/docs/source/shunit2.rst

 shunit2
 -------

-Thanks to Kate Ward, who has build the shunit2, which is available in debian universe.
+Thanks to Kate Ward, who has build the shunit2, which is available in the debian universe.
-A reference-input file is present as it is needed to run the tests.
+A reference file for input into iptables-optimizer is present as it is needed to run the tests.

-As the functions of the shell wrapper are source from an external file, they may be tested independantly from the wrapper itself.
+All the functions of the shell wrapper are sourced from an external file, so they may be tested independantly from the wrapper itself.
 Unfortunateley only root is allowed to run the iptables-optimier as it modifies the rules within the kernel.
+So the effctive uid is checked in the first test and all others are skipped if it is not zero.

 Excuting the tests is done like this as root user (uid=0)::